Don’t waste your time. Make sure you’re getting the most out of your one-on-one meetings with your direct reports.

 Don’t waste your time — or theirs.
 Avoid these key mistakes.

 💪 What’s the easiest way to make sure you don’t make these mistakes?
-Use our One-on-Ones Tool in Know Your Team.
-We give you hundreds of one-on-one meeting questions and agenda templates (so you don’t have to copy ‘n paste ’em from this blog post hehe), help you write a shared agenda, and give you reminders to for your one-on-ones so you hold them consistently.
-See for yourself, and check out Know Your Team today.
+Check out Training Program.
+We give you one-on-one meeting questions and agenda templates, help you write a shared agenda, and more.
+Check out Know Your Team today.